Meet the Team

 Lasy Phanthalangsy-Johnson

-Lasy (Lossy) is the Communications and Marketing Coordinator for the Kempe Center at CU Anschutz Medical Campus.
-She is a first-generation college graduate and earned her Bachelor of Science Degree in Strategic Communication with a minor in Broadcast Journalism at the University of Utah.
-Prior to graduating, Lasy was a Staff Writer for the Daily Utah Chronicle at the University of Utah and a Digital Media Editor Intern for Inergize Digital at the ABC4 news station in Salt Lake City, Utah.
-Previously, she was a Multi-Unit Marketing Manager for Sodexo, USA at Belmont University in Nashville, Tennessee.
+Lasy (Lossy) is the communications and marketing coordinator for the Kempe Center at CU Anschutz Medical Campus.
+She is a first-generation college graduate and earned her Bachelor of Science Degree in strategic communication with a minor in broadcast journalism at the University of Utah.
+Before graduating, Lasy was a staff writer for the Daily Utah Chronicle at the University of Utah and a digital media editor intern for Inergize Digital at the ABC4 news station in Salt Lake City, Utah.
+Prior to the Kempe Center, she was a multi-unit marketing manager for Sodexo, USA at Belmont University in Nashville, Tennessee.
 Lasy played a vital role in collaborating with the university during the 2020 Presidential Debate.

 Kari Phillipps, MEd